 During the development process, they hired popular webcomic artist KC Green.
 The Massachusetts-based artist is best known for the viral This Is Fine meme.

 Through the lengthy process, Harris and Stokes have run into a few challenges that ultimately helped them build a game that relates to more players.
-Earlier this fall, they also got feedback from gamers at game design festival Metatopia 2017.
-Party Fowl is still a work in progress as Harris and Stokes continue to test out the game and look for printers and manufacturers to launch a Kickstarter fundraiser in May 2018.
+In fall 2017, they also got feedback from gamers at game design festival Metatopia.
+Party Fowl is still a work in progress as Harris and Stokes continue to test out the game while hunting for printers and manufacturers.
+After much anticipation, the board game's Kickstarter went live in May 2018 with a $14,000 goal.

 A punny party game, indeed, Party Fowl's Facebook page pitches the game in a few clever lines: "It's the weekend before finals at Duck U and these ducks need to party.
 Grab some drinks.
 Grab some friends.
 Get ducked up."
 Get updates about the game on its Facebook page.